Contrast-Security-OSS/docs/content/installation/node/NodeSupportedTechnologies.md

 <!--
 title: "Supported Technologies"
 description: "List of supported technologies"
-tags: "Node agent frameworks support troubleshooting nodejs javascript modules" -->
+tags: "installation Node agent frameworks support troubleshooting nodejs javascript modules" -->
 Contrast supports Node versions 4 and 6 LTS.
 We will shift support for Node versions as the Node project shifts its LTS windows.
 For a schedule, see the [Node.js Long Term Support Release Schedule](https://github.com/nodejs/LTS).